What Is Vision Rehabilitation?

 Activities of daily living, or ADLs, can consist of things like personal care, cooking, cleaning, getting dressed, and managing finances.
 An occupational therapist or certified low-vision specialist can show you ways to adapt these behaviors to changing visual abilities, thus preserving your independence and providing you with autonomy.

-It can be something as simple as organizing your closet and labeling clothes so you can get dressed more easily, or it can be more complicated, like organizing the household and providing instruction about lighting and contrasts to minimize any possible mobility issues around the house and facilitate ease of movement.
+An example can be something as simple as organizing your closet and labeling clothes so you can get dressed more easily.
+Or it can be more complicated, like organizing the household and providing instruction about lighting and contrasts to minimize any possible mobility issues around the house and facilitate ease of movement.

 Assistive devices and technology

-Aside from the practical benefits of vision rehabilitation regarding independence and autonomy, it can also help to reduce depression and reduce the risk of falls and fractures.3 Providing you with the education, skills, and problem-solving tools for living with vision loss from macular degeneration has wide-ranging effects on your physical and emotional well-being.
+Aside from the practical benefits of vision rehabilitation regarding independence and autonomy, it can also help to reduce depression and reduce the risk of falls and fractures.
+Providing you with the education, skills, and problem-solving tools for living with vision loss from macular degeneration has wide-ranging effects on your physical and emotional well-being.3

 What can you do?

-If you’ve been diagnosed with macular degeneration, talk with your eye doctor about vision rehabilitation and what that might look like for you, either now or when the time comes.
-Think about the issues that concern you about vision loss, and what you’d like to get assistance with; these are things that can be addressed in your vision rehabilitation.
+If you have been diagnosed with macular degeneration, talk with your eye doctor about vision rehabilitation and what that might look like for you, either now or when the time comes.
+Think about the issues that concern you about vision loss, and what you would like to get assistance with.
+These are things that can be addressed in your vision rehabilitation.
 You can work with your team to create a rehabilitation plan tailored to your needs that will enrich your life and enable you to be as independent as possible.